 The virtual models used in a SW-sim are usually pre-existent resources from the particular mission that the SW-sim effort is supporting.
 These virtual components are stand-alone applications that are generally heterogeneous (written in different programming languages, nominally running at different speeds, etc.).
-Therefore, a common communication architecture is needed to guarantee a computationally performant and synchronized exchange of data between the multiple nodes (virtual components).
+Therefore, a common communication architecture is needed to synchronize exchange of data between the multiple nodes (virtual components).

-Black Lion is being built to provide this communication architecture to connect all the nodes of a distributed SW-sim while being as transparent as possible to the internals of these nodes, such that different mission users can plug-and-play virtual models.
-While the Black Lion effort is currently motivated for a specific spacecraft interplanetary mission, the system is being built under the principles of reusability and scalability.
+The Black Lion communication architecture is designed to connect all the nodes of a distributed SW-sim while being as transparent as possible to the internals of these nodes, such that different mission users can plug-and-play virtual models.
+While the Black Lion effort is currently motivated for a specific spacecraft interplanetary mission, the system is being built under the principles of reusability and scalability, and the BL applications extend beyond the flat-sat example discussed here.
+Examples of further BL applications include the integration of large clusters of spacecraft, complex simulation components running on super-computers or cloud servers, as well as distributed simulation of both spacecraft sensor and actuation systems.

-The main purpose of a SW-sim is to test the onboard FSW executable, a complete binary image that includes the FSW algorithms/application, the real-time operation system (RTOS), the Boot SW and the support package for the single board computer as illustrated in Fig. 2.
+The main purpose of a SW-sim is to test the onboard FSW executable, a complete binary image that includes the FSW algorithms/application, the real-time operating system (RTOS), the Boot software and the support package for the single board computer as illustrated in Fig. 2.
 Testing the onboard FSW in response to dynamic stimuli in a spacecraft operational environment is also one of the driving goals for flat-sat testing.
-While pure SW-sim testing does not replace flat-sat tests, it can reduce bottlenecks by providing pure software substitutions for hardware components of limited quantity that might be needed simultaneously for testing by different mission groups.
+While SW-sim testing does not replace flat-sat tests, it can reduce bottlenecks by providing pure software substitutions for hardware components of limited quantity that might be needed simultaneously for testing by different mission groups.
 This alleviates schedule constraints by using software models only, providing a flexible and cost-effective means of performing mission system testing early on in a mission program's schedule.

-Pure SW-sim environments have long been used in the aerospace industry.
-Ongoing aerospace missions using a software-only test based approach include James Webb Space Telescope, Space Launch System, Juno and OSIRIS-Rex among others.
-There exist different flavors of SW-sim architectures: some groups are developing their own in-house solutions (like the Black Lion SW-sim) while other groups may have acquired and maintain versions of Lockheed Martin's "SoftSim" to support verification and validation (V&V) activities.
+Software-sim environments have long been used in the aerospace industry.
+Notable examples of aerospace missions using a software-only test based approach are James Webb Space Telescope, Space Launch System, Juno and OSIRIS-Rex.
+Different flavors exist of SW-sim architectures where some groups are developing their own in-house solutions like NASA's Operational Simulator engine while other groups may have acquired and maintain versions of Lockheed Martin's "SoftSim" to support verification and validation (V&V) activities.
 In general, simulators tend to be sophisticated software products that are developed in parallel with the systems they are intended to test.
-However, all SW-sim's are meant to provide a common functionality: the ability to run the unmodified FSW executable in a software-only simulation environment.
+However, all SW-sims are meant to provide a common functionality: the ability to run the unmodified FSW executable in a software-only simulation environment.